The Success and Failure of Consumer Boycotts

 Uber Riders Delete the App

 It's one thing to find out that you were overcharged, and there is no recourse.
 It is yet another to go back to the old way of doing things, like going for a ride in the back seat of a taxi.
-Uber riders are accustomed to the comfort of Uber cars and trust the drivers won't take them for a ride, because the rider can view the trip on the driver's phone, or their smartphone or tablet.
+Uber riders are accustomed to the comfort of Uber cars and trust the drivers won't take advantage, because the rider can view the trip on the driver's phone, or their smartphone or tablet.
 Before the days of smartphone and mobile apps, a taxi driver could literally take a rider out of their way if the rider wasn't familiar with the area.
-Consumers that boycotted the company and deleted the app must decide if an outdated pricing model versus riding in a taxi matters in the long run.

 The Impact of Boycotts